-Restricted Stock

-From time to time, upon approval by the Company's board of directors, certain employees and advisors have been granted restricted shares of common stock.
-These shares of restricted stock are subject to repurchase rights.
-Accordingly, the Company has recorded the proceeds from the issuance of restricted stock as a liability in the condensed consolidated balance sheets included as a liability.
-The restricted stock liability is reclassified into stockholders' equity as the restricted stock vests.
-A summary of the status of and changes in unvested restricted stock as of December 31, 2017 and March 31, 2018 is as follows:
+Restricted stock awards are subject to repurchase rights.
+Accordingly, the Company has recorded the proceeds from the issuance of restricted stock awards as a liability in the condensed consolidated balance sheets.
+The restricted stock liability is reclassified into stockholders' equity as the restricted stock award vests.